schmidb/AI-crypto-bot/README.md

 ### Logs

 Check the log files in the `logs/` directory for detailed information about the bot's operation and any errors that occur.
-## Deployment on AWS EC2
+## Cloud Deployment Options

-You can run this bot on an AWS EC2 instance as a systemd service for 24/7 operation.
+You can deploy this bot on either AWS EC2 or Google Compute Engine for 24/7 operation.

-### Setting up an EC2 Instance
+### Option 1: AWS EC2 Deployment

+Run the bot on an AWS EC2 instance as a systemd service.

 1. **Launch an EC2 instance**:
    - Log in to your AWS Management Console
    - Navigate to EC2 and click "Launch Instance"
    - Choose Amazon Linux 2023 AMI
-   - Select an instance type (t2.micro for testing, t2.medium or better for production)
+   - Select an instance type (t2.medium or better recommended for production)
    - Configure security groups to allow SSH access (port 22)
    - Launch the instance and connect to it via SSH